gamesbook/protograf/docs/source/customised_shapes.rst

 `^ <hexagon_>`_

-Hatches are a set of parallel lines that are drawn across the Hexagon from one opposing side to another in a vertical, horizontal or diagonal direction.
+Hatches are a set of parallel lines that are drawn across a Hexagon from one opposing side to another in a vertical, horizontal or diagonal direction.

 .. |hhf| image:: images/custom/hexagon/hatch_flat.png